 No one has favorited this theater yet

-In September 1939 County Cinemas were taken over by the Oscar Deutsch; Odeon Theatres chain.
-Later operated by The Rank Organisation, they carried out a modernisation of the Ritz in 1956 and seating was reduced to 1,891.
+In September 1939 County Cinemas were taken over by the Oscar Deutsch; Odeon Theatres Ltd. chain.
+Later operated by the Rank Organisation, they carried out a modernisation of the Ritz Cinema in 1956 and seating was reduced to 1,891.
 The cafe was later closed and converted into a ballroom, but eventually it became disused.

 The Ritz Cinema was refurbished again in 1968 but closed on 29th July 1972 and was converted into a Top Rank Bingo Club.
 It was later operated by an independent bingo operator and re-named Invicta Bingo Club.
 This was short lived and the operation closed down in 1978 and the building became derelict.
 It was demolished in 1981 and the site lay empty for several years.
 The plot of land is now part of the Royals Shopping Centre.

 Just login to your account and subscribe to this theater